[This post about my honeymoon in Hawaii may include affiliate links at no cost to you.]

 It’s time to start planning my honeymoon in Hawaii!

 Yes, the day is finally here.
-The trip is booked and I’m only a few months away from being like this guy.
-Look at that guy, surrounded by all that beauty and water.
-What a lucky dude!
+The trip is booked and I’m only a few months away from being in Hawaii!

 The flights are all set as are all of our lodgings and now it’s time to figure out what we want to do there.